stong/infosec-resources/README.md

 Remember to be nice, don't be rude or annoying, etc. Act like an adult.

-⚠️⚠️⚠️ **I don't endorse any of these servers personally.
-These are just some well-known servers.** ⚠️⚠️⚠️
+⚠️⚠️⚠️ **DISCLAIMER: I do not endorse any of these servers personally or any of the discussion may occur on them.
+I deny any particular knowledge or awareness of the day-to-day occurrences and contents of conversations on these servers.
+This is simply a list of some well-known, popular infosec related servers.
+The views, opinions, and words of the participants on the servers below bear NO REFLECTION on my own personal opinions, values, or beliefs.** ⚠️⚠️⚠️

 - [Reverse Engineering discord](https://discord.com/invite/weKN5wb) - **do NOT discuss game hacking in this Discord or you will be banned.**
 - [Capture the Flag discord](https://discord.gg/ArjWjvctft) - CTF community